-The U.S. Postal Service presently manages billions in contracts, ranging from multi-million dollar national contracts for services such as transportation networks and IT infrastructures, to local contracts for supplies and services at individual postal facilities.
-The sheer volume of contracts and the huge dollar value provide opportunities for contractors and employees to defraud the Postal Service.
-The U.S Postal Service Office of Inspector General (OIG) aids the Postal Service by investigating allegations of contract fraud, waste, and misconduct.
-When contract improprieties are documented, Special Agents present the evidence for criminal and civil prosecution and administrative remedies.
-Contract fraud is defined as any intentional, unlawful deception designed to deprive the federal government of something of value or to secure from the United States for individuals a benefit, privilege, allowance, or consideration to which they are not entitled.
+The OIG helps the Postal Service by investigating allegations of contract fraud, waste, and misconduct.
+When contract improprieties are documented, special agents present the evidence for prosecution and/or administrative remedies.
+Contract fraud is defined as any intentional, unlawful deception designed to deprive the federal government of something of value, or to falsely secure from the United States a benefit, privilege, allowance, or consideration.